unicode-org/message-format-wg/spec/README.md

 > The provisions of the stability policy are not in effect until
 > the conclusion of the technical preview and adoption of this specification.

-Updates to this specification will not change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification that only use functions defined in this specification.
+Updates to this specification shall not make any well-formed or valid _message_ invalid.
-Updates to this specification will not remove any syntax provided in this version.
+Updates to this specification shall not remove any syntax provided in this version.
-Future versions MAY add additional structure or meaning to existing syntax.
+Future versions might add additional structure or meaning to existing syntax.

+Updates to this specification shall not change the syntactical meaning of any syntax defined in this specification except for that syntax marked as "reserved for future standardization".

+Updates to this specification shall not assign any meaning or change the syntactical requirements for any private-use annotation.

 Updates to this specification will not remove any reserved keywords or sigils.